Knee surgery in London | The London Independent Hospital Skip to main content

 If knee surgery is an option, they will tell you more about the operation and the benefits you should expect to see from it.

+The goal of any treatment for a knee problem is to reduce pain, restore and improve movement and ensure your joint remains strong and stable.
 Although you will see a consultant knee surgeon when you visit us for your private appointment, it is important to know that most people who visit us with a knee problem will not require knee surgery.
+Instead, non-operative treatments will be able to relieve and manage their symptoms sufficiently.

-Non-operative knee treatments at The London Independent Hospital
+Non-surgical knee treatments at The London Independent Hospital

 Non-operative treatments for knee problems include:

-• Physiotherapy: the goal of our expert physiotherapists is to improve and restore function to your knee.
+The goal of our expert physiotherapists is to improve and restore function to your knee.
 They will tailor treatment to your specific needs, so it may include a series of exercises, and manipulative therapies such as massage, acupuncture, or shockwave therapy.
 They may recommend wearing a knee brace to support and stabilise your knee, or the use of a walking aid

-• Joint injections: these may be used to help with diagnosis or to treat the pain.
+These may be used to help with diagnosis or to treat the pain.
 The effects will wear off over time, but a repeat injection may be possible if you found it helpful

 With three operating theatres and a critical care unit on-site, we can provide several types of knee surgery.
 These include: